thrackle-io/rules-engine/docs/userGuides/rules/TRANSACTION-SIZE-BY-RISK-SORE.md

 1. The asset handler calculates the US Dollar amount of tokens being transferred, and gets the risk score from the AppManager for the account in the *from* side of the transaction.
 2. The asset handler then sends these values along with the rule Id of the transaction-size-by-risk-score rule set in the handler to the protocol.
-3. The protocol evaluates the amount being transferred against the rule's maximum allowed for the risk segment in which the account is.
+3. The protocol evaluates the amount being transferred against the rule's maximum allowed for the risk segment in which the account is in.
 The protocol reverts the transaction if the amount being transferred exceeds this rule risk-segment's maximum.

 ###### *see [RiskTaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/RiskTaggedRuleProcessorFacet.sol) -> checkTransactionLimitByRiskScore*